Maritime Centre: 1980s expansion

 Under the agreement with MT&T, Trizec possessed an option to add another seven or eight floors within 8.5 years.
 A building permit for the addition was issued in June 1982, and construction began later that year.
 The first phase of the tower had included extra, empty elevator shafts that were put into service with the expansion of the building, estimated in 1982 to cost C$24 million.
 The same principal consultants that had worked on the first phase of the complex were also employed on the addition project, namely: Webb Zerafa Menkes Housden (architecture firm), George Brandys & Associates (structural engineer), and Robert McAlpine Ltd. (general contractor).

 Completed in the summer of 1984, the expansion project added seven storeys to the tower with an additional 176000 sqft of office space, bringing the total leasable area of the building to 622000 sqft.

 Ownership

 In 1995, Trizec sold the complex, as well as the nearby Centennial Building, to Fortis Properties of St. John's, which paid C$42 million for the two buildings.

 On October 13, 2015, Fortis Inc. announced that it had sold its commercial real estate portfolio, including Maritime Centre, to Slate Office REIT.
 Slate Office REIT was renamed Ravelin Properties REIT on 31 December 2024.

 Design

 Architecture

 The complex was designed by architects Webb Zerafa Menkes Housden of Toronto and Dumaresq and Byrne of Halifax.
 Completed in 1977, the original structure had 14 storeys; another seven floors were added in the 1980s.
 The building stands at 78 metres and has 21 floors, including the two retail levels.
 It is notable for the strong wind tunnel effect it creates at street level.

+According to the building owner, Maritime Centre had 518,970 square feet of gross leasable floor area in late 2025, which was 79.3 per cent occupied.